 Writing for your school blog can sometimes feel daunting and exhausting … but it’s alright.
-Everyone, including us school marketers, sometimes have moments when we have to rattle our brains really hard just to produce decent content – the classic writer’s block.
+Everyone, including school marketers, has moments when we have to rattle our brains really hard just to produce decent content – the classic writer’s block.

 Fortunately, there are many ways to overcome this predicament.
 While most of them are conventional, there are some solutions that may look weird and unusual.
 It doesn’t matter which solution you use to defeat writer’s block and get your school blog ready for publishing.
 As long as they work, they’re all completely fine!